Pentwyn (electoral ward)

-Pentwyn is the name of an electoral ward in the northeast of Cardiff, capital city of Wales.
+Pentwyn is an electoral ward in the northeast of Cardiff, capital city of Wales.
 It covers the communities of Pentwyn and Llanedeyrn (which was created from the southern part of Pentwyn in 2016).
 The ward has elected councillors to the post-1996 Cardiff Council and the pre-1996 Cardiff City Council.

 Description

 The Pentwyn ward is bordered to the north by the Pontprennau & Old St Mellons, to the west by Cyncoed and to the south by the Penylan ward.
 To the east the border is defined by the River Rhymney.

 The Pentwyn ward elected three councillors to Cardiff Council in 1995 and has elected four councillors since 1999.
 It has been represented by the Labour Party and the Liberal Democrats, with the Liberal Democrats dominating the ward since 2004.
 Councillor Judith Woodman, who won her Pentwyn seat at a 2003 by-election and had been deputy leader of the council and leader of the Liberal Democrat group, stood down at the May 2017 election.

 Between 1983 and 1996 Pentwyn was a ward to Cardiff City Council.